indrz/indrz-be/README.md

 Translations are hosted by Transifex  https://www.transifex.com/organization/indrz/dashboard Currently supported languages English and German

-### Questions you might want to answer
-* How long are people waiting in line at your airport?
-* How many people are located in a room / area?
-* Where do the most people visit within a building?
-* Security planning for events and people locations

 ### Current branches in use
 * indrz Wirtschafts Universität Wien  indrz-campus (http://gis.wu.ac.at)
 * indrz library [Vienna University of Economics and Business Administration Library](http://gis.wu.ac.at/?key=ST%20261.w34%20G744)
 * indrz business park [Lakeside Science & Technology Park](http://ws1.gomogi.com/lakeside/Firmensuche.html)

-[Indrz Campus GIS](http://gomogi.com/products/campus-gis) is a indoor map platform.[GIT Project Page](http://gomogi.github.io/indrz/).
+[Indrz Campus](http://www.indrz.com) is a indoor map platform.[GIT Project Page](https://github.com/indrz/indrz).
 It allows you to find your way around in an indoor environment such as large building complexes.
 The man behind it is [Michael Diener](http://twitter.com/spatialmounty) &mdash; [get in touch](#contact--community) if you'd like to discuss the project in more detail.

 ## Contact & community
 Communication is simple via email ([office@gomogi.com](mailto:office@gomogi.com)).
-All other discussion should happen in the [indrz Google Group](https://groups.google.com/forum/#!forum/indrz),  or [relevant GitHub issues page](https://github.com/gomogi/indrz/issues).
+All other discussion should happen in the [indrz Google Group](https://groups.google.com/forum/#!forum/indrz-dev),  or [relevant GitHub issues page](https://github.com/indrz/indrz/issues).

 ## Getting involved
 indrz would love your help.
 We need people to submit bugs, suggest features, share how they're using the project, and contribute code.